8 days tour

 Day 1: Tokyo

 Konnichiwa!
 Welcome to Japan.
-Bursting with contemporary urban culture, Tokyo has fascinating museums and world-class shopping plus backstreets stuffed with restaurants and karaoke bars.
+Bursting with contemporary urban culture, Tokyo has fascinating museums, world-class shopping and backstreets stuffed with restaurants and karaoke bars.
 Your adventure begins with a welcome meeting at 6 pm tonight.
-You can arrive at any time during the day as there are no activities planned, but make sure you get here in time for this meeting.
-Afterwards, youโ€™ll have some free time to explore Tokyoโ€™s exhilarating nightlife.
-Perhaps take a walk down Shinjukuโ€™s Omoide Tokocho or Memory Lane โ€“ a crowded alley of busy restaurants and bar stalls started in the 1940s and quickly gained infamy as a black-market quarter.
-Today, it is one of the best spots to try some of Tokyoโ€™s local fast food.Accommodation: Hotel
+After, youโ€™ll have some free time to explore Tokyoโ€™s nightlife.
+Perhaps take a walk down Shinjukuโ€™s Omoide Tokocho or โ€˜Memory Laneโ€™ โ€“ a crowded alley of busy restaurants and bar stalls that started in the 1940s and quickly gained infamy as a black-market quarter.
+Today, itโ€™s one of the best spots to try some of Tokyoโ€™s local fast food!

 • Day 2 Day 2: Tokyo